con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The glorious provider of all wealth,
 The best amongst the glorious, Mañjuśrī.
 (157)

-This concludes the fifteen verses on the wisdom of performing actions.
+This concludes fifteen verses on the wisdom of performing actions.

 ## 11. Praise for the wisdom of the five *tathāgata*s.